-Certain statements in this disclosure are forward-looking statements, which involve a number of risks and uncertainties.
-We caution readers that any forward-looking information is not a guarantee of future performance and that actual results could differ materially from those contained in the forward-looking information due to a number of factors, including those listed from time to time in reports that we file with the Securities and Exchange Commission, including, but not limited to the 2018 Form 10-K and Q1 2019 Form 10-Q.
+Certain statements in this Report are forward-looking statements, which involve a number of risks and uncertainties.
+We caution readers that any forward-looking information is not a guarantee of future performance and that actual results could differ materially from those contained in the forward-looking information due to a number of factors, including those listed from time to time in reports that we file with the Securities and Exchange Commission, including, but not limited to the 2019 Form 10-K.